Welcome to Year 4 Mrs Neesam's Class

 Summer Term 2019

-The Summer Creative Geography Overview below features how subjects connect through this topic making it fun and exciting to study.
+The Summer Term 2 Creative History Overview below features how subjects connect through this topic making it fun and exciting to study.

 Pupils are asked to bring their reading book and log to school each day as this will enable me to provide a comment to inform you when Guided Reading sessions have taken place.
 Please spend time with your child discussing the setting, characters and development of plot to further their understanding of the text.
 Children are encouraged to clearly note dates and pages read.
 Feedback from parents/carers is always greatly appreciated.